jamescavanagh/tools/iphoneScreenTime/README.md

 it is not the main concern, because my phone already has a password, it is to prevent myself from easily remembering it.

+This script automates creating new passwords, and stores it in a place that is inaccessible enough to dig it up unless there's something important.